 Technical solutions like VPN tunneling and proxy servers offer potential workarounds, but each approach carries its own technical and legal complexities.
 Users must carefully evaluate the potential risks and implications of their chosen method.

-As always, users are advised to consult their organization's specific policies and seek explicit permission before implementing any network access strategies.
+As always, you'll want to check your organization's specific policies and get clear permission before putting any network access strategies into action.